-If you’d looked at the report, you’d see that it studies how many Hispanics are being ticketed, regardless of their citizenship and/or immigration status.
+And dblock, If you’d looked at the report, you’d see that it studies how many Hispanics are being ticketed, regardless of their citizenship and/or immigration status.
 That’s a huge part of the problem here—you can’t tell what a person’s immigration status is just by looking at the person.
 Instead, sufficiently overzealous police agencies seem to turn to blatant racial profiling and cast a wide dragnet without regard to who it ensnares or how it affects them.

 But even if there were some way to determine someone’s immigration status by simply looking at them, we have to ask whether it’s morally justifiable to deport an otherwise law-abiding member of society simply for the fact that he or she does not have proper paperwork.